haumacher/disposable-email-domains/HEURISTICS.md

 The `4` means the domain `opentrash.com` is included in the disposable mail domains blacklist.

-## When the heuristic does not work
+## When the domain heuristic does not work

 There are several reasons, why the above heuristics is unable to safely detect fake-mail domains.